Sport in Leicester: Other sports

 Leicester City Hockey Club are one of England's leading ladies clubs.
 Their Ladies side has won the England Hockey League on six occasions, the most recent success coming in 2012.
 They have also won the Women's national Cup four times and have seen a number of players selected for International representation, notably 2016 Olympic gold medalist Crista Cullen.
 They are based at Leicester Grammar School in Great Glen.

 Leicester Rowing Club is a rowing and sculling club based in the centre of the city on the River Soar.
 Formed in 1882 they represent Leicester in Regatta and Head Races around Great Britain and Worldwide.
 The club insignia is based on the mythical Wyvern and rowers compete in the club's colours of black and white.

 Leicester also has many badminton clubs in the city; most notably Leicester University, Loughborough Students, Regal Arts and Birstall.

 The city also hosted British and World track cycling and Road Racing championships at its Saffron Lane velodrome and Mallory Park racing circuit in August 1970.
 The cycle track was improved specially for the event which was televised all over the world.
 Another first meant that sponsors were allowed to buy sections of the track to utilise for advertising purposes.
 This was also the first time that a public road – the A46 – was closed in the UK to allow the Road Race to take place.
 However, this was the second world championships to be hosted by the city.
 Leicester is also the home of Leicestershire Road Club, the oldest cycling club in the county.
 Notable riders from Leicester include Individual Pursuit World Champion Colin Sturgess, double World Junior Road Race Champion Lucy Garner, Commonwealth Games silver medallist George Atkins, and Daniel McLay, who in 2016 became the first rider from Leicestershire to compete in the Tour de France.

 In 1989 and 2009, the city hosted the British Special Olympics.
 This was the adopted charity for the Lord Mayor of Leicester 2008–2009, Councillor Manjula Sood.

 Until its demolition in 1999, Granby Halls was a popular live music, exhibition and sports arena in the city.
 It was also notable as the long serving home of professional basketball team, the Leicester Riders, from 1980 until 1999.

 The Dolly Rockit Rollers roller derby league are based in Leicester.
 They were ranked amongst the top eight UKRDA members for 2011, and played at the Association's 2012 championship tournament as a result.

-The city is also home to one of the largest Korfball clubs in the country.
 Leicester City Korfball Club is based out of Regent College and DMU Korfball Club based at the university.

 Leicester Blue Sox is a baseball club based in the city, they play their home games at Western Park.
 They currently compete in the BBF single-A central division.

 Leicester was also the '2008 European City of Sport'.